15-days of wilderness photography - 3 spaces available!

 All day photography on the shores of the Fishing Branch River; overnight at Bear Cave Mt camp (shared cabin)

 We fly from Dawson City south to Whitehorse in mid-afternoon.
-Friday evening we will have a farewell dinner in Whitehorse; overnight at the Coast High Country Inn (single)
+That evening we will have a farewell dinner in Whitehorse; overnight at the Coast High Country Inn (single)

 Depart Whitehorse for national and international connecting flights